Carreau/phd-dissertation/parts/part3.rst

 .. figure:: /figs/delta-xi-facets.*
     :width: 100%

-    Same figure as :num:`Fig #dxcf` for each concentration of Capping Protein, with linear regression and confidence intervals at 95%.
+    Same figure as :num: #dxcf` for each concentration of Capping Protein, with linear regression and confidence intervals at 95%.

 From :eq:`eqa` and :eq:`eqb` by identifying the prefactor, it is also possible